 And Mary herself gets a bit of a warning.
 She had just let the excitement of new motherhood take root, displacing the fear and trembling of being pregnant via the Holy Spirit.
 Now this strange man in the temple tells her a sword will pierce her soul because of her baby boy.

-She probably wondered if she should have let the old guy hold Jesus a minute or two before.
+She probably wondered whether it was a mistake to let the old guy hold Jesus a minute or two before.

 The Prophet Anna